charljvv/fishtankiot/README.md

 - [sensors_to_cloud.py](sensors_to_cloud.py) is the python script to query all the sensors, build a dictionary object to send to the SQS queues.
 This is run on a cron job on the Raspberry PI.

+To run this locally:
+- Make sure the env variable 'DBNAME' is set to your Dynamodb instance name.
+This is used by all the NodeJS lambdas and the processing lambda